Realty One, The Agency settle in homebuyer commissions case

 Other brokerages named in Cwynar include Real, which also joined the Tuccori settlement earlier this year, and Vanguard, which joined in late February.
 With these latest settlements from Realty One and The Agency, all Cwynar defendants have now reached preliminary agreements.

-Other major brokerages, including Anywhere and Hanna Holdings have announced they are opting in, but those settlements are being challenged in court by plaintiffs in other cases.
+Other major brokerages, including Anywhere and Hanna Holdings, opted in earlier this year, but those settlements are being challenged in court by plaintiffs in other cases — and now the NAR deal is facing the same pushback.

 The case, which was filed in the U.S. District Court for the Western District of Missouri in February, alleges that the private lender misled consumers "by falsely presenting itself as part of the VA [U.S. Department of Veterans Affairs]."